Whistleblower channels are secure systems that let employees report workplace issues anonymously. Here’s what you need to know:

 Protecting Reporter Privacy

-The U.S. Securities and Exchange Commission (SEC) isn't messing around:
+Regulators set the tone here.
+The U.S. Securities and Exchange Commission states:

 “The SEC treats all tips, complaints and referrals as confidential and nonpublic, and does not disclose such information to third parties, except in limited circumstances authorized by statute, rule, or other provisions of law.”

-The Internal Revenue Service (IRS) is on the same page:
+The Internal Revenue Service takes the same line:

 “The IRS takes the protection of whistleblower identity very seriously.
 We protect against the disclosure of a whistleblower’s identity, and even the fact that they have provided information, to the maximum extent that the law allows.”